manishgautam30/manishgautam30/README.md

 # Hi there! 👋

-I am Manish Guatam 🙋🏻‍♂️ GLA University 3rd year B.tech(CSE) Student that is open to new opportunities and learning sources.
+I am Manish Gautam 🙋🏻‍♂️ GLA University 3rd year B.tech(CSE) Student that is open to new opportunities and learning sources.

 I’m currently learning FullStack web development besides working on Android Skill and my Machine Learning projects......